Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate at the Georgetown University, graduating in June 2021.
-My fields of specialization are labor economics and applied econometrics.
+bio: I am a Ph.D. candidate at the Georgetown University.
+My fields of specialization are labor economics and applied microeconomics.

 interests:
-- Labor economics
+- Labor Economics
-- Applied Econometrics
+- Applied Microeconomics

 education: